JeffM2501/TestFrame/README.md

 Windows are ImGui windows that are docked around the view.
 They are used to display information about the view.
 They are based on the UIWindow base class and have a virtual OnShow method that is passed the view.
 You can use this to get data from the view and display it.
 There are two default Windows, but you can add as many as you want.
 The Window menu will display the status of all known windows.

 ## LogWindow
 This shows the raylib log output.
+Has filters for type and by text to search for specific issues in the log.

 ## Inspector
 This shows data from the view.
 It is meant to be exteneed with more info.